skoszewski/openvpn-server/README.md

 ### Print the certificate revocation list

 Use `show-crl.sh` script to display the current certificate revocation list.
 The script takes no arguments.

+### Publish CA information

+The CA information and CRL may be published to the local web server.
+Define `SERVER_CA_DIRECTORY` variable in the enviroment file and point it to the server root directory.
+Use `publish-ca.sh` script to copy AIA and CRL files to the directory.

 ## OpenVPN Access Server Setup